dyspop/responsysrest/README.md

 #### Create a new profile extension table

 Creates a new profile extension table.
-Requires as and argument the list name you wish to extend, but supplying only this argument will create a blank profile extension table.
+Requires only the list name you wish to extend, but this will create a blank profile extension table using default a folder locations and name.

     r.create_a_new_profile_extension_table(list_name)